 Luxembourg Political Map

 Luxembourg is a small, landlocked country in Western Europe.
 It borders 3 other countries including Belgium to the northwest, Germany to the northeast, and France to the south.
 Luxembourg is one of the smallest countries in Europe.
 In fact, it’s less than the size of Rhode Island with an area of 2,586 square kilometers (999 sq mi).
-Its capital and largest city is Luxembourg City, situated at the intersection of the Alzette and Petrusse rivers.
+Luxembourg City is the capital and largest city, situated at the intersection of the Alzette and Petrusse rivers.

 Luxembourg Satellite Map